 In addition, each family will be provided a named plaque to display on the dash of your vehicle during pickup to help our staff quickly get to know you and your vehicle.

 Students with a valid North Carolina driver’s license may drive on campus.
 Students must register their vehicles and present their license information to the school office.
-A student vehicle sticker must be visible on the rear windshield of the vehicle.
-Motorcycles are not permitted as student vehicles.
+A student parking permit sticker must be visible on the driver-side rear windshield.
+Invitations to apply for a Student Parking Permit will be sent via email to high school families.
+Please check our Back to School Resources or contact the school office for more information.

 Driving to school is a privilege.
 If a student abuses this privilege by violating the law or school rules, it will be revoked.
 Students who wish to drive on campus are expected to abide by the following rules: